camunda/camunda-optimize-examples/decision-import-plugin/resolve-reference-outputs/README.md

 Let's say you have a situation where you need to use some of the Pokémon abilities.
 Depending on the ability, you need to decide which Pokémon needs to be summoned.
-So, as a desicion output you get an Pokémon ID, which is not really useful for the data analysis, as you want to see the actual names of the summoned Pokémons.
+So, as a decision output you get an Pokémon ID, which is not really useful for the data analysis, as you want to see the actual names of the summoned Pokémons.
 In this example we will resolve the Pokémon ID to it's name using the pokeapi.co.

 Now the only thing to do is to implement your own Optimize plugin and fetch the